LING 3015 - Reclaiming Languages: a Kaurna Case Study

 3. Understand the relationship between revived languages and their antecedents

-4. Draw comparisons between range of language reclamation movements and identify common features and points of difference.
+4. Draw comparisons between a range of language reclamation movements and identify common features and points of difference.

 5. Appreciate the importance of the Kaurna language to the Kaurna community and the general public living on the Adelaide Plains.